TaiPhamD/WindowsShutDownWS/README.md

 # WindowsShutDownWS
 This WebService will host an endpoint locally on the computer to listen for an HTTP request/post to initiate windows shutdown.
+A good example would to use IFTTT webhook to trigger an HTTP post after receiving a Google Assistant or Alexa command.
 The shutdown process is done by calling the windows shutdown procedure via a windows DLL: https://github.com/TaiPhamD/shutdownDLL

 Binary link: